-For the Study of Minorities in American Maritime History
+For the Study of Contributions of People of Color to Maritime History

 Since 1989, the Museum’s Paul Cuffe Fellowship has provided funds to researchers from universities, colleges, and museums.
 The fellowships are offered to encourage research that considers the participation of Native and African Americans in the maritime activities of America, particularly in New England.

 Cuffe Fellows are requested to write a report on their research within one year.

 The research collection of the G. W. Blunt White Library has nearly 1 million documents pertaining to maritime history.
 These include 1,300 ships’ logs and journals, ledgers, diaries, and documents from the whaling, fishing, and shipping industries.

 Nearby institutions with relevant research materials include: